fedang/fedang.net/content/posts/gentoo-kernel-upgrade.md

 ```

 Then, you will have to update the configuration file.
-The *oldconfig* command will interactively prompt you to insert values for the new options.
+The **oldconfig** target will interactively prompt you to insert values for the new options.

 ```sh {class="cmd-root"}
 make oldconfig
 ```

-Alternatively, the *olddefconfig* command will automatically insert default values for the new options.
+Alternatively, **olddefconfig** will automatically insert default values for the new options.

 ```sh {class="cmd-root"}
 make olddefconfig
 ```

-To easily change more configuration options you can use the *menuconfig* command, which will start an interactive ncurses interface.
+To easily change more configuration options you can use **menuconfig**, which will start an interactive ncurses interface.

 ```sh {class="cmd-root"}
 make menuconfig
 ```

 {{< note Warning >}}
-Manually editing the `.config` file is highly discouraged.
+Manually editing the `.config` file is highly discouraged,
+since configurations options have dependencies.
 {{< /note >}}

 ## Building